Lwówek Śląski

 Lwówek Śląski (formerly Lwów; Löwenberg in Schlesien) is a town in the Lower Silesian Voivodeship in south-western Poland.
 Situated on the Bóbr River, Lwówek Śląski is about 30 km NNW of Jelenia Góra and has a population of about 9,000 inhabitants.
-It is the administrative seat of Lwówek Śląski County and of the municipality Gmina Lwówek Śląski.
+It is the administrative seat of Lwówek County and of the municipality Gmina Lwówek Śląski.

 Founded in the 13th century, it was granted town rights in 1217, which became a model of municipal rights for a number of towns in southern Poland, including Cieszyn and Oświęcim, and from 1281 to 1286 it was a local Ducal seat of the Piast dynasty.
 Its prosperity came from the exploitation of gold and silver deposits, and after their depletion it was a center for cloth and linen making.
-Lwówek has also been a brewing center since the 13th century.
+Lwówek has also been a brewing center since the 13th century, with "Browar Lwówek" brewery being the oldest company in Poland.

-Lwówek Śląski is called the Agate Capital of Poland, and hosts the annual Lwówek Agate Summer, the largest mineralogical event in Poland.
+Lwówek Śląski is called the Agate Capital of Poland, and hosts the annual Lwówek Agate Summer, the largest mineralogical event in Poland, every second weekend of July.